vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 You must know your place, in the ground. <br>
 There I'll bless you and keep you bound, <br>
 quiet at My feet, free in those knots."

-I have to beg, 'cause I can't live <br>
-with out Low's voice, 'cause I crave <br>
-the food of Low, 'cause I'm Low's slave. <br>
-"Please Low, let me pass through Your sieve."

-When I'm in Low's light with three sides, <br>
-the drug goes to the bod and brain. <br>
-I don't feel grief or fear or pain, <br>
-and the thought of my last fall hides.

 At mid night to my Lord I ask <br>
 what is the new path when I fall. <br>